 Edmonton as an official ARDMS testing site (the second in Canada)

 Re-classification of Sonographers as a discipline separate from Radiography within the Health Sciences Association of Alberta (HSAA)

 Founding members of the AsDSA became founding members of the Canadian Society of Diagnostic Medical Sonographers (CSDMS) which became incorporated in 1981.

 From 1979 to the present ADSA has met the professional and educational needs of Alberta Sonographers by/with:

 Representing Alberta Sonographers in response to Employer, Government and Public inquiries

 Promoting the highest standards of practice for Ultrasound professionals in the province

-*To nominate yourself or a fellow sonographer to an executive positions, please submit this form.
+*To nominate yourself or a fellow sonographer to an executive positions, please contact email@example.com for further instruction.